Professional Fees & Dues:

 Expenses incurred when traveling away from “home” overnight on job-related or continuing-education trips that were not reimbursed or reimbursable by your employer are deductible.
 Your “home” is generally considered to be the entire city or general area where your principal place of employment is located.
 Out-of-town expenses include transportation, meals, lodging, tips and miscellaneous items like laundry, valet, etc.

 Document away-from-home expenses by noting the date, destination and business purpose of your trip.
 Record business miles if you drove to the out-of-town location.
 In addition, keep a detailed record of your expenses – lodging, public transportation, meals, etc. Always list meals and lodging separately in your records.
 Receipts must be retained for each lodging expense.
 However, if any other business expense is less than $75, a receipt is not necessary if you record all of the information timely in a diary.
 You must keep track of the full amount of meal and entertainment expenses even though only a portion of the amount may be deductible.

-Generally, to be deductible, items must be ordinary and necessary to your job as a peace officer and not reimbursable by your employer.
+Generally, to be deductible, items must be ordinary and necessary to your job as airline flight crew personnel and not reimbursable by your employer.
 Record separately items having a useful life of more than one year.
-Normally, the cost of such assets are recovered differently on your tax return than are other recurring, everyday business expenses such as flashlights, batteries and other supplies.
+Normally, the costs of such assets are recovered differently on your tax return than are other recurring, everyday business expenses such as flashlights, batteries and other supplies.